oziris78/cpp-multi-project-template/README.md

 # Adding static libraries using source code

 1- Pick a library and get it's source code (header files and cpp files), for this example I will use ImGUI.
 2- Create a `vendor` folder in your `src` folder and create an `imgui` folder inside vendor folder.
 (Create `src/vendor/imgui`)
-3- Put your cpp files inside that imgui folder
+3- Put your cpp files inside that imgui folder.
 4- Create a folder called `imgui` inside `dependencies` and then put your header files in there within a folder called `include`
 5- In your main project go to properties, in `C/C++ > General` add `$(SolutionDir)dependencies\imgui\include;` to `Additional Library Directories`.
 6- In your main project go to properties, in `Linker > Input` add `opengl32.lib;` to `Additional Dependencies`.
 (This step is needed because of Imgui, you might not need this one depending on the library you're using)